 On the Elastic Algorithm Service (EAS) page, click Deploy Service.
 In the Custom Model Deployment section, click JSON Deployment.

-In the JSON editor, paste your JSON configuration and click Deploy.
+In the JSON editor, paste your JSON configuration, and then click Deploy.

 Download and authenticate the client.
-This example uses the 64-bit Windows version of the client.
+The following steps use the 64-bit Windows version as an example.

-Open a terminal.
-In the directory containing the JSON file, run the following command to create the service.
-For more command information, see Command reference.
+From the directory containing your JSON file, run the following command to create a service.
+For more information about the command, see Command reference.

 -